 He spent months searching for the family in the note and finally tracked them down a

 few miles from where he discovered the note, he said.

 “The world works in mysterious ways,” McDermott said.
 “What are the odds?”

 The family was originally from Santa Rosa, California, and returned after living in Oklahoma for a few years.

 Brian Bricker and his ex-wife Alicia Bricker were shocked to learn of the discovery.
 Their children — now 17, 20 and 23 — have grown a lot over the years.

 One just finished college and one is married, Alicia Bricker said.

 The family threw the bottle into the ocean during a Hawaii vacation, McDermott said.

-It likely floated south from Hawaii toward the Philippines and Asia before possibly taking a counterclockwise swing through the Gulf of Alaska before heading down the California coast, said John Largier, professor of oceanography at the UC Davis Bodega Marine Lab in Bodega Bay.
+south from Hawaii toward the Philippines and Asia before possibly taking a counterclockwise swing through the Gulf of Alaska before heading down the California coast, said John Largier, professor of oceanography at the UC Davis Bodega Marine Lab in Bodega Bay.

 “If only it could talk,” Largier said.